 Service Based Franchising: Where the Action Is

-Last week we ended our discussion of service concepts with the point that many of these businesses are based on customers making the choice to trade money (surplus) for time (deficit).
+We ended our previous discussion of service concepts with the point that many of these businesses are based on customers making the choice to trade money (surplus) for time (deficit).
 The example we used was maid services, where time-starved customers spend money to buy time they can spend with their family and friends.

-Other examples of businesses built on services that customers could perform themselves but choose to pay someone else for include lawn and landscaping services, residential painting, oil change, and installation of home entertainment systems.
-There are many more (see below).
+Other examples of businesses built on services that customers could perform themselves but choose to pay someone else for include lawn and landscaping services, residential painting, oil changes, and the installation of home entertainment systems.
+There are many more (below).

 Another, very obvious customer base consists of those unable to perform the service themselves because they lack the technical skills, equipment, discipline, or confidence.
 Some of these include the sectors mentioned above, as well as personal services such as tanning parlors, massage, coaching, and fitness training.

 Some service sectors are considered "recession-proof," but that's a relative term.
 If you ask hair salon franchisees if their business has fallen off, it has - though not as steeply as some others.
-People still need their hair trimmed, but they're choosing to wait longer between visits, are buying fewer products to take home, and are opting for a basic cut and leaving out the coloring and styling extras.
+People still need their hair trimmed, but when cash gets tight choose to wait longer between visits, buy fewer products to take home, and opt for a basic cut, forgoing the coloring and styling extras.

-Seniors, pets, and children share one thing: business is booming in these sectors.
-It's an ongoing source of amusement and amazement how Americans continue to spend so much on their pets, even when their budgets are tight - though franchisees in this sector remain grateful for this phenomenon.
-Spending on children's after-school enrichment services is benefiting from cutbacks in public school programs.
+Seniors, pets, and children share one thing: service business are booming in these sectors.
+It's an ongoing source of amusement and amazement to foreigners how Americans continue to spend so much on their pets, even when their budgets are tight (although franchisees in this sector remain grateful for this phenomenon).
+Spending on children's after-school enrichment programs is benefiting from cutbacks in public school programs.
 And as seniors live longer and stay healthier, some of the hottest franchise brands are providing services to meet the growing needs of this expanding demographic.

 New technologies are forming the basis of several franchise concepts that couldn't exist just a few years ago.
 Examples include lab testing (anything from blood tests to DNA), detective services, virtual secretarial services and other business support functions that can be performed remotely, and Internet-related services such as web design.

-- Many choices.
+- Wide variety.
 Service franchises come in a wide selection, many with a relatively steady demand, no matter what the economy.
 Here is a list of some of the major categories you can choose from: